TaeBbong/code-review-ai/README.md

 ## Troubleshooting
 - "Failed to connect to Ollama": ensure `ollama serve` is running on the configured host/port.
 - No review printed: make sure you have staged changes (`git add <files>`).
-- Hook does nothing: confirm `code_review_bot` is on PATH and the hook file is executable (non-Windows).
+- Hook does nothing: confirm `review-bot` is on PATH and the hook file is executable (non-Windows).

 ## License
 MIT-like usage permitted in your environment; add your own license if publishing.